Featured Articles

 DEALING WITH NEGATIVE PUSHBACK

-If there is collaboration involved with other departments, negative pushback is inevitable.
+If there is collaboration with other departments, negative pushback is inevitable.
 When it comes to communicating information to app development companies like ours, it’s important to remember that the goal is to solve a problem and build a long-lasting business.

 It doesn’t hurt to step back, trim off excess, and revise an idea the same way you would when you’re writing an essay or shooting a ton of film.
 There will always be content that must be cut off or revisited, especially if you want to chisel your skeleton into the best product possible.

-FEATURE SET WITH UX/UI
+DEVELOPING FEATURE SET INDEPENDENT OF UX/UI CONSIDERATIONS

-Unless the interaction is a core part of the value proposition it’s wiser to develop a feature set without UX or UI in mind.
+Unless the interaction is a core part of the value proposition, it’s wiser to develop a feature set without UX or UI in mind.
 Tinder is one fine example of an app that needs UX/UI elements incorporated into its feature set; its swiping mechanism is the main feature that people will use.
-But if your skeleton mostly consists of inputting information and receiving something back, then investing more in the functionality is the way to go.
+But if your skeleton mostly consists of inputting information and receiving something back, then investing more in functionality is the way to go.

 MOBILE LIMITATIONS